 The airplane is configured as it was raced in its final season, 1939.

-Please contact if you have any information or comments on the Marcoux-Bromberg R-3.
+Send in this Contact Reference Form if you have any information or comments on the Marcoux-Bromberg R-3 'Special'.